MarkDrei/Spacewars2/doc/domain/overview.md

 # Spacewars 2 Domain

+## Overview

+The following diagram provides an overview over the participating modules.

 ## Startup / Game class

 Startup is realized by `SpaceTcgMain` which provides a number of static methods to create initial game objects,